 I forgot that the table wasn’t steady and leaned on the edge to get some flowers from the back, and all the flowers shot onto the floor.
 I had a dreadful feeling of doom, and I thought I would have to make them all again – two weeks’ work.
 Fortunately, they were in boxes, and they landed on a carpet, and just a few broke.
 I won’t do that again in a hurry.

-Now I’m bending the arms of the crescent slightly towards myself so they form the crescent shape and then arrange the blossoms, ribbons and leaves so they are all in their right place.
+Now I’m bending the crescent’s arms slightly towards myself, so they form the crescent shape and then arrange the blossoms, ribbons, and leaves so they are all in their right place.

 Just keep fiddling about with it until it all looks just right.
 Refer to Video at 32:15

-Now you can see why it was important to make both ends at the same time because they match perfectly.
+Now you can see why it was important to make both ends simultaneously because they match perfectly.